The Old Train Depot

 Ground as such for many years, into the 1970's.
 When it ceased to be a grocery, it was used as a storage building for the

-all over the Grounds contributed antique tins, bottles, boxes, crates and the like.
-It is a gathering place on the Grounds.
+People all over the Grounds contributed antique tins, bottles, boxes, crates and the like.
+It is a gathering place on the

-People can go there and have a can of pop or a cup of coffee and talk or play board games or simply browse along the shelves
+Grounds.
+People can go there and have a can of pop or a cup of coffee and talk or play board games or simply browse

 Many of these Camp Meeting Chautauqua enthusiasts who began arriving at the gates of the Camp Ground not only

 arrived.....they stayed.
-The Camp Ground was laid out with the Auditorium as the exact center with the streets radiating out
+The Camp Ground was laid out with the Tabernacle as the exact center with the streets radiating

-from it.
+out from it.
 These streets were platted and tents on platforms began springing up.
-Beginning in 1880 and continuing until the
+Beginning in 1880 and continuing until

-1920's, with the biggest building spurt in the early 1880's, cottages began replacing the tents on the very same lots.
-You can
+the 1920's, with the biggest building spurt in the early 1880's, cottages began replacing the tents on the very same lots.

-discern this pattern because of the close proximity of the cottages to each other.
-There are approximately 240 cottages on
+You can discern this pattern because of the close proximity of the cottages to each other.
+There are approximately 240

-the Lancaster Camp Ground left of the four hundred or so that once were on the Grounds.
-Many of these are in near original
+cottages on the Lancaster Camp Ground left of the four hundred or so that once were on the Grounds.
+Many of these are

+Society.
 It is in absolutely original condition.
-Water and sewer were never connected up to it, electricity was added in later years.
-Its
+Water and sewer were never connected up to it, electricity was added in

-roots.
+religious roots.
 Our program usually highlights a different preacher each Sunday morning during the season.
-There is usually a
+There is

-vespers service on Sunday evenings.
-Our “Week of Christian Witness” is when we hearken back to our true “Camp
+usually a vespers service on Sunday evenings.
+Our “Week of Christian Witness” is when we hearken back to our true

-Meeting” roots.
+“Camp Meeting” roots.
 During this week there are daily Bible studies and preaching services.
-A prayer meeting is usually held on
+A prayer meeting is

-Our Saturday evening programs, especially, offer a variety of experiences: ballet, solo or small group instrumental
+Grounds.
+Our Saturday evening programs, especially, offer a variety of experiences: ballet, solo or small group

 On Saturday evenings the Hilltop Women have a supper for the Camp Grounders at Creighton Corners.
 On Sundays the

 In 1995, we opened a twenty-four space R.V.
 Camping Area.
-If a visitor is a camper he/she can pull their vehicle onto one or
+If a visitor is a camper, he/she can pull their vehicle onto one

-our spaces and have water and electric hook-ups immediately.
-Additionally, our spacious, open field adjoining the RV area
+or our spaces and have water and electric hook-ups immediately.

 What is there to do at the Lancaster Camp Ground?
 Well, if one tires of the peaceful pursuits of rocking on the porch and

-Swimming Pool.
+the Swimming Pool.
 Our lovely pool is a real crowd pleaser on hot summer days.
-Right next to the Swimming Pool is the Maple
+Right next to the Swimming Pool is the

-Leaf, our Camp Ground snack bar.
-Many folks wander over there in the summer evenings to have an ice-cream and sit under
+Maple Leaf, our Camp Ground snack bar.
+Many folks wander over there in the summer evenings to have an ice-cream

-the trees and talk.
-Towards the front of the Grounds, in front of the Hotel Woodside, there are croquet courts, shuffleboard
+and sit under the trees and talk.
+Towards the front of the Grounds, in front of the Hotel Woodside, there are croquet

-cares for a very pleasant walk, just head for the Palace Lodge, duck behind it, and there is the entrance to the Nature Trail.
+one cares for a very pleasant walk, just head for the Palace Lodge, duck behind it, and there is the entrance to the Nature

 A favorite past-time for many is simply to walk down the streets of the Grounds and find somebody on their porch.